Special Kiss

 Special Kiss is the first album by Gumball.
 It was released in 1991 on the Primo Scree label.
-It contains contributions from Thurston Moore of Sonic Youth and Teenage Fanclub.
+It contains contributions from Thurston Moore and Teenage Fanclub.

 Critical reception

 Trouser Press called the album "a locomotive blur of abrasive pop and gnarly guitar psychosis."
 Spin wrote that "some tracks rock out a la Black Sabbath, some slam your head against the wall courtesy of blazing hardcore, and some make your stomach sick with wimpy pop."